The Drill for Breaking News

 The Update is sometimes called a “lead” or "trunk" in newsroom jargon (“Lead” or “lede” can also be a synonym for an intro – the opening paragraph of a news story).
 Use a new Unique Story Number for the Update and retain it throughout the Update series.

-UPDATE 1s to Newsbreaks should be no more than about 200 - 300 words or 20 - 30 lines in Lynx Editor, unless they are based on pre-written material.
+UPDATE 1s to Newsbreaks should be no more than about 300 words or THREE to FIVE paragraphs, unless they are based on pre-written material.
 They should be filed to clients within about 30 minutes of the Newsbreak.

 BC-COLD-CURE/ZX-SHARES (UPDATE 1)